 We found 4 neurologists who accept Blue Cross Blue Shield Plans near Waco, TX.

 Dr. Dave Clarke, who practices in Austin, TX and Waco, TX, is a medical specialist in pediatric neurology and neurophysiology.
 Dr. Clarke's clinical interests encompass epilepsy.
 He is professionally affiliated with Seton Healthcare Family.
 Dr. Clarke takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
 He welcomes new patients.
 Dr. Clarke graduated from the University of the West Indies Faculty of Medical Sciences.
 His training includes residency programs at Overlook Hospital and a hospital affiliated with the University of Michigan.

-Clinical interests: Ataxia, Epilepsy, Headaches, Migraine, Movement Disorders, Tic and Tourette
+Clinical interests: Migraine, Movement Disorders, Tourette Syndrome, Epilepsy

 Dr. Randy Gardell is a neurology (brain & spinal cord disease) specialist.
 He attended medical school at the University of Texas Medical Branch School of Medicine.
 His average rating from his patients is 2.5 stars out of 5.
 Dr. Gardell is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.

 Conditions / Treatments